Numerical analysis of a finite volume method for a 1-D wave equation with non smooth wave speed and localized Kelvin-Voigt damping: Introduction

 Taking into consideration that $U_0 = U_{N_{\max}+1}=0$, we obtain:

-The left hand side of \eqref{Discrete-EQ-1} stands for the discrete time derivative of the total discrete energy defined by \eqref{discrete-energy}.
-It is left to show that this energy provides the needed properties; {\it{i.e.}} the energy is preserved with $\delta=0$ and dissipative whenever $\delta >0$\ \item[$\bullet$] the discrete potential energy for $u$ as:
+The left hand-side of \eqref{Discrete-EQ-1} stands for the discrete time derivative of the total discrete energy defined by \eqref{discrete-energy}.
+It is left to show that this energy provides the needed properties; {\it{i.e.}} the energy is preserved with $\delta=0$ and dissipative whenever $\delta >0$\ \item[$\bullet$] the discrete potential energy for $U$ as:

 \end{itemize} The total discrete energy is then defined as